 SEEPROM Serial Electronically Erasable and Programmable Read Only Memory print it out from IOT according to the general user's instruction from the control panel.
+Also, the data can be stored in Mailbox for reprint.

 The definitions of terms used in this report are listed below.